The 9 Best Drip Coffee Makers – Tested For Delicious, Easy Brews to Suit Any Routine

 Why we like it: Big news.
 This multifunctional machine can produce a shot of espresso and a whole pot of coffee at the same time.
 The De'Longhi All-in-One is built for flexibility, offering up to 10 cups of drip coffee alongside single or double espressos, with the added convenience of ESE pod compatibility for when you’re in a rush.

 What really sets it apart is the integrated steam wand (an uncommon feature for even the best drip coffee makers), which lets you whip up frothy lattes and cappuccinos without needing a separate device.
-Our lead tester, Terry, described the filter coffee as 'light and delicate' and was impressed by the rich crema on the espresso, though she did note that shot sizes could be inconsistent.
+Our lead tester, Terri Williams, described the filter coffee as 'light and delicate' and was impressed by the rich crema on the espresso, though she did note that shot sizes could be inconsistent.

 Who would it suit?
 This machine is ideal for busy households or families of coffee lovers with individual tastes.
 Whether you’re switching between a carafe and a cappuccino, the All-in-One keeps everyone happy.